scikit-beam/scikit-beam/doc/development/testguide.rst

 ==================

-This section describes the testing framework and format standards for tests in Astropy core packages (this also serves as recommendations for affiliated packages).
+This section describes the testing framework and format standards for tests in Scikit-beam core packages (this also serves as recommendations for affiliated packages).

 Testing Framework
 =================

-The testing framework used by Astropy is the `py.test`_ framework.
+The testing framework used by Scikit-beam is the `py.test`_ framework.

 .. _py.test: http://pytest.org/latest/
 .. _pytest.main: http://pytest.org/latest/builtin.html#pytest.main